Spanish (SPAN)

 SPAN 228.
 Latino Heritage II.
 5 Credits.

 Designed for heritage learners—students who grew up with Spanish in their community and want to continue developing communication skills in Spanish.
-Content focuses on personal experiences in U.S. Latino communities.
+Content focuses on personal experiences in U.S. Latinx communities.
 Cannot be combined with SPAN 201, SPAN 202, SPAN 203 for more than 15 credits of second-year Spanish.
+Sequence with SPAN 218.

-Prereq: SPAN 218 or placement by Spanish heritage language placement test.
+Requisites: Prereq: SPAN 218 or placement by Spanish heritage language placement survey.

 Course usage information